santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/chargen.md

 These companions are the other players (their characters) at the table.
 Think of how you all know each other in the world.
 Why are you as thick as thieves?
 Are you thieves?

 How many languages do you know?
 Can't decide?
 Roll a 1d4 and that's how many languages you know.
-Some of the common languages of the time were the following:
+A number of the common languages of the time were the following:

 - Bisaya
 - Ilonggo